Rytisgit/DCSSReplayInstaller/README.md

 #### to your DCSSReplay source folder

-#### You also need to have built the main project with release configuration
+### You also need to have built the main project with release configuration at least once

+### Finally Rebuild the DCSSReplayInstaller Solution as Release and the installer should appear in the bin folder.